 Vita Martez, PhD

 Research outcomes are expected to provide evidence-based knowledge for energy-efficient in-situ steam-water recycle, lowered usage of make-up water, and decreased GHG emissions.
-In addition, her collaborative work with academia, industry, government, small-to-medium-sized enterprises, First Nations and not-for-profit organizations will give rise to novel, clean technologies that benefit the environment and can be commercialized.
+In addition, her collaborative work with academia, industry, government, small-to-medium-sized enterprises, First Nations and not-for-profits organizations will give rise to a novel, clean technology that benefits the environment and can be commercialized.

 Ken Whitehead, PhD